datanav/docs/extension-points.rst

     }

-To help write datasource components a set of starter templates have been created for several languages.
+To help write data source components a set of starter templates have been created for several languages.
 Each template comes with a runnable service that exposes a simple set of in-memory objects as JSON using the protocol described above.
 Each service also comes with a `Dockerfile <https://www.docker.com/>`_ to allow quick packaging and deployment of the custom service alongside Sesam.

-The templates that are relevant to building new datasources are:
+The templates that are relevant to building new data sources are:

     - The `asp.net 1.0 template <https://github.com/sesam-io/aspnet-datasource-template>`_.
 This template uses asp.net 1.0 and .net core 1.0, and is fully cross platform.